HL7/fhir-sdoh-clinicalcare/input/pagecontent/survey_instrument_support.md

 Assessment instruments fit into the [SDOH Clinical Care framework](sdoh_clinical_care_scope_alt.html#conceptual-framework).
 Providers incorporate screening into the care process to assess concerns and problems.
 This information is used to help the Provider and Patient establish goals, and identify social risk-related interventions that would address those goals.
 Responses to standard assessment instruments can also be used to drive public health analysis of aggregated data from patient populations, since both the answers to the questions, the questions, and the instrument from which they were drawn can be incorporated into the analysis.

 ### Standardization of Social Care Assessment Instruments
 Another benefit to using standardized SDOH Assessment Instruments is to automate the conversion of the responses (values) to the questions (assessment items) into standardized terminology expressing the SDOH observation.
 We represent the instruments using [Questionnaire] for the item and [QuestionnaireResponse] for the value of the item.
-For each SDOH domain, we select [standard sets of questions][Assessment Instrument Spreadsheet Guidance]  leveraging existing validated assessment instruments selected [Regenstrief Institute](https://www.regenstrief.org/) and the  [National Library of Medicine](https://www.nlm.nih.gov/) (NLM) to standardize the capture, coding and output of social care assessment instruments.
+For each SDOH domain, we select [standard sets of questions][Assessment Instrument Spreadsheet Guidance] leveraging existing validated assessment instruments along with the work from both the [Regenstrief Institute](https://www.regenstrief.org/) and the  [National Library of Medicine](https://www.nlm.nih.gov/) (NLM) to standardize the capture, coding and output of social care assessment instruments.
 We define common canonical URLs, linkIds and allowed answer codes.

-LOINC codes are used to describe the results of the question and answer from the social care assessment instrument since they are the only terminology system that has the capability of fully encoding standard assessment tools.
-While the output of the assessment process is an SDC QuestionnaireResponse, we convert the questions and answers to FHIR Observation and Condition resources to facilitate searching for specific survey results (something that is difficult to do with an SDC QuestionnaireResponse) and to identify the health concerns so they can be communicated and promoted to problems on the problem list.
+LOINC codes are used to describe the results of the question and answer from the social care assessment instrument because they support the encoding of standard assessment tools.
+While the output of the assessment process is an SDC QuestionnaireResponse, it can be useful to derive FHIR Observation and Condition resources based upon the questions and answers that are deemed to have clinical utility.
+The Observation supports searching for specific survey results (something that is difficult to do with an SDC QuestionnaireResponse) and the Condition identifies the health concerns so they can be communicated and promoted to problems on the problem list.

 An Observation is used to group all of the observations created by the QuestionnaireResponse using the Observation.hasMember reference to each of the individual observations.
 This approach is consistent with US Core and there are examples presented later in IG for both of the example Questionnaires.